Ronnie24/seleniumYahooLoginTest/ReadMe.txt

-Email Login, Upload attachment and send testing with Selenium
+Email Login, Upload attachment and send testing with Selenium in eclipse

 Upload attachment with AutoIT tool and Extent Report will be creat after testing